UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

-- ITEM: DARK PIN: Set mult to -10, Set bonus to -10, Earn $1

 - Make shape-tutorial better (split into 2 parts?)
 - Part-1: Explain what shape is.
 Simple orange egg-item, on 2x2 slots, spawning slots on ROOK-1.
 Explain target-visuals:
 ```